servosdesign/serv-order/README.md

-#### Food ordering app to add, remove, and checkout orders built using Context API, Hooks, and Styled Components
+#### Food ordering app, powered by Context API, Hooks, and Styled Components, which allows the user to add, remove, and checkout food orders